dtime/dtime_gem/README.md

 ## Credits:

-Substantial portions of this gem are based on the way the Github v3 api gem by Piotr Murach is built:
+Substantial portions of this gem are based the Github v3 api gem by Piotr Murach:

 http://github.com/peter-murach/github